bogdannbv/buzzd-docs/docs/faq.md

     Reverse engineering them takes a lot of time and effort.
     Once more developers join the project, we'll be able to allocate more time to these features.

+??? question "How do I use Pidgin/Trillian/other old 3rd party clients with Buzzd Chat?"
+    Currently, **we support only the official clients**, and probably we'll never support any 3rd party clients.
+    We don't see the point of using a revival project with anything other than the official clients.
+    It doesn't make much sense, especially since **all 3rd party clients support only a small subset of all the official features**.
+    That being said, if anyone is interested in patching/updating a 3rd party client to work with our project, we're happy to help as much as reasonably possible.

 ??? question "How long are you storing the messages for?"
     We're storing **only the offline messages** for up to 2 weeks.
     Once the recipient logs in we're sending them the offline messages and delete them from our database.